day8/re-frame/docs/Performance-Problems.md

          [:div {:on-mouse-over  mouse-over-cb}]))
 ```

 Now, React will see that `mouse-over-cb` is the same as last time.
+It won't think
+the event handler has been replaced.

 But like I say, don't be too paranoid about this, it is unlikely
-to be an issue, unless you have something like a table with a
+to be an issue unless you have something like a table with a
 lot of rows.